acsicuib/MARIO/README.md

 # Main simulation entities
-TODO
+TODO items:
-- main.py
-- environment/agent.py
-- environment/app_operator.py (aka MARIO)
+- Figure legend and text is created by appOperator.py manually.
+It should be automatic.